markof94/mindstudio-discord-bot-scaffold/README.md

 This is a basic flow that only takes the user’s message and passes it to the MindStudio Worker.
 An idea to expand this bot’s capabilities would be to include more messages as context (keeping in mind the AI model’s token limitations and cost).

+Another use case would be to track all messages in your Discord server, and have a MindStudio Worker look out for any bug reports, questions or feature requests, and automatically assign an appropriate Notion ticket with all the relevant details.

 # Useful resources:
 [Discord Docs](https://discord.com/developers/docs/quick-start/getting-started#configuring-your-bot)